Marvel Rea: Marriages

 Rea was married to Henry Page Wells on October 25, 1918.
 They separated in November.
 About two weeks after their wedding Rea said that Page stood her on her head.
 The accusation was part of a divorce suit which Rea brought in August 1922.
 She accused her husband of spending most of his $800 per month salary on narcotics.

 She later became engaged to Edwin J. Wilkinson in August 1936 right before her assault.
-They married on an unknown date and stayed married until her death.
+They married on an unknown date and remained married until her death.

 Attack

-On September 2, 1936, while walking down 107th Street and Compton Avenue in Los Angeles, California, three young men offered to take Rea to her home in East 107th Street.
+On September 2, 1936, while Rea was walking near 107th Street and Compton Avenue in Los Angeles, California, three young men offered to take her to her home in East 107th Street.
 When she refused, they attacked Rea, threw her into a large red truck, and transported her to a eucalyptus grove at 120th Street and Compton Avenue, South Los Angeles.
 She was thrown to the ground, beaten and assaulted with glass bottles.
 She was then raped by each of the men in turn.
 During the attack, Rea suffered a seizure and was left by the men semiconscious.
 It took her four hours to recover enough to get help.

 The three suspects were apprehended and questioned by Los Angeles Police Department, and were arrested on suspicion of kidnapping and attack, though they all denied their charges.
 In January 1937, the three young truck drivers unsuccessfully requested a new trial on charges that they attacked Rea.
 They gave oral notice of appeal in Los Angeles Superior Court Judge Frank M. Smith's court.
 The three were sentenced to prison terms of from one to fifty years.
-In 1939 the three men were released from prison on technicalities regarding their trials, after serving only three years.
+In 1939, the three men were released from prison on technicalities regarding their trials, after serving only three years.

 Death

 Rea committed suicide by ingesting ant paste.
-She died on June 17, 1937 in Los Angeles.
+She died on June 17, 1937, in Los Angeles.
 She is buried at Pacific Crest Cemetery in Redondo Beach, California with her family.
 Her death certificate lists her as Marvel L. Wilkinson but she is buried under the name Marvel Luciel Rea.